 Arielle Burgdorf is always on the move: Originally from Washington, D.C., she lived in Philadelphia, Edinburgh, San Diego, and San Francisco and recently started pursuing an MFA in Creative Writing in Pittsburgh.
 Her work has appeared in Maximum Rocknroll, Feministe, The Feminist Review, Horseless Press, Bone and Ink Press, and can be found online here, here, and here.
 Voices: Arielle Burgdorf weiterlesen

 Long strolls through Parque Chapultepec and vegan lunch at the cafeteria of a Hare Krishna temple – the memories of my first visit to Ciudad de México in 2014 make the city seem relaxed and peaceful.
 Upon my return, the impression is different.
 With 9 million inhabitants in the center and 20.4 million inhabitants in the greater urban area, Ciudad de México is the most populous city in North America.
 It takes the bus almost three hours to get from the first signs of sprawl to Terminal Central del Norte.
 But not just the size of the city, the language, too, poses more problems than expected.
-Without a travel companion fluent in Spanish, even simple, everyday things are difficult and exhausting.
+Without a travel companion fluent in Spanish, even simple, everyday interactions are difficult and exhausting.
 Nevertheless, the kindness of friends and fellow writers makes my stay worthwhile.
 Literary Landmarks in Ciudad de México weiterlesen